Weebly/TASTE/README.md

-Pronounced "TASTY", TASTE (The Automated Selenium Testing Environment), is a framework built using Selenium Grid and VirtualBox, that enables fully automated testing, with fresh virtual machines for each session (similar current commercial services available today).
-With TASTE, you can have the same quality service, hosted internally on your own hardware.
-The only limits of scaling, are the number of servers you can allocate to be used with the TASTE system.
+Pronounced "TASTY", TASTE (The Automated Selenium Testing Environment), is a framework built using Selenium Grid and VirtualBox, that enables fully automated testing, with fresh virtual machines for each session.

 ## Features